 The Local Choice Pharmacies and the COVID-19 Vaccine

-The South African government has approved 73 The Local Choice Pharmacies as COVID-19 vaccine sites.
-Click here to view the list of participating stores.
+The South African government has approved a number of The Local Choice Pharmacies as COVID-19 vaccine sites, where the vaccines may be administered.

 Who can register for the COVID-19 vaccine?